Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing: Methods

 \subsection{Training and Optimisation}

 The mResUNet-I and the mResUNet-II models take images as input and output same sized images after passing through several convolutional blocks.
 The mResUNet-I network is trained to reconstruct $\rm \widetilde{T}_{\rm FF}$ maps and the mResUNet-II network is trained to extract the $\kappa(M,z)$ maps.
 The central pixels of the extracted $\kappa(M,z)$ maps are used to estimate the mass of clusters (see Section~\ref{sec:SZE}).
+Note that a different image-to-float regression method can be used in the second step instead of the image-to-image regression model mResUNet-II.
+For simplicity, we chose the same network structure in both steps.
+A future study should compare different deep learning networks to identify the most suitable model.

 For training these networks, we normalize all input maps, so that the minimum and the maximum pixel value is between -1 and 1, respectively.
 This is done by dividing the image pixels by a constant factor across all cluster masses.
 The data for both networks are divided into three parts: training, validation and test sets.
+The training and the validation datasets are used in the model learning process.
+In both stages of the analysis, the training data has 400 maps and corresponding truth sets for each cluster.
+For first model, we take cluster simulations with $M_{200\rm c} =$ (1, 2, 3, 4, 5, 6, 7, 8)$\times 10^{14}~\rm M_{\odot}$ for training.
+In second stage, the model is trained with $M_{200\rm c} =~\pm$ (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 20...90, 100, 200...500)$\times 10^{14}~\rm M_{\odot}$.
+We find that $M_{200\rm c} = \pm ~5 \times 10^{16}~\rm M_{\odot}$ is the optimized mass range for training the second model and for a narrower range, model underestimates the mass uncertainties for clusters in the mass range of first model.